 You’d be surprised how much this can help.
 When you know which tasks give you energy and which drain it, you’ll be much more successful in planning your schedule for days and weeks ahead.

 Limiting energy-draining tasks, outsourcing where possible, and making more space for energy-giving activities is an absolute game-changer.
 Keep in mind, though, that things you love can still be energy-draining, but this doesn’t mean that they’re bad or you should eliminate them from your schedule.
-For example, if you’re doing three podcast interviews in a day and you expect to feel drained afterward, then you might keep your schedule light the rest of the day.
+If you have three podcast interviews in a day and expect to feel drained, keep your schedule light afterward.

 2. Share your struggles with trustworthy peers